guntupallivasudeva/guntupallivasudeva/README.md

 - ⚙️ Proficient in container platforms like Docker and Kubernetes (EKS, AKS)
 - 🔐 Deep understanding of IAM, VPC, firewalls, security groups, and cloud governance
 - 📜 Infrastructure automation with Terraform, Ansible, and CloudFormation
-- 📊 End-to-end monitoring with Prometheus, Grafana, Datadog, and ELK Stack
+- 📊 End-to-end monitoring with Prometheus, Grafana
 - 🔒 Cloud Security and compliance automation using best practices and tools like Trivy and Vault

 I believe in **DevOps as culture**, not just a toolchain—where collaboration, transparency, and continuous improvement drive engineering excellence.